obedvazquez056-ai/CS2450/journal.md

 Date: 09/26/2025
 This week we learned about making impactful presentations.
 The 3 big points were: the audience, goals, and design design principles.
 I found it interesting how big leters and colors draw the attention first.
 We also started making our own presentation for our project.

+Date: 10/03/2025
+This week we started working on our project.
+We assigned issues to every member of our team to manage what to do.
+We aso assigned numbers based on the time/difficulty.
+We split up the total points and made a plan.
+We also made a Kanban to see what everyone is working to see the process.